wesnolte/jOrgChart/readme.markdown

 Follow me [@wesnolte](http://twitter.com/wesnolte)

 jQuery OrgChart is a plugin that allows you to render structures with nested elements in a easy-to-read tree structure.
 To build the tree all you need is to make a single line call to the plugin and supply the HTML element Id for a nested unordered list element that is representative of the data you'd like to display.
+Features include:

+* Very easy to use given a nested unordered list element.
+* Showing/hiding a particular branch of the tree by click on the respective node.
+* Easy to style.

 ![jQuery OrgChart](http://i.imgur.com/2OpyG.png "jQuery OrgChart")